ingo/ingo.github.io/_recipes/bavarian_pretzels.md

 author: Colin MacLaggan
 category: Breads
 description: These soft, chewy pretzels are made the traditional Bavarian way with a lye water bath to give the crust its distinctive brown color and flavor.
-The pretels are briefly boiled then salted and baked to perfection.
-Serve warm with spicy mustard and beer cheese for dipping.
-The lye bath helps form that shiny, crunchy exterior pretzels are known for.
-These are fun to make at home using food-safe lye.
-Shape and boil as you would bagels before baking.
-The lye bath gives pretzels their signature sheen and flavor.
-Be sure to use food grade lye and take safety precautions when working with it.
-Enjoy them warm with spicy mustard for dipping.
 image: bavarian_pretzels.jpg
 original_title: Echte Bayerische Brezeln
 size: 10-12 servings